rig0/desktop-agent/README.md

 A lightweight desktop agent that integrates your PC with [Home Assistant](https://www.home-assistant.io/) using **MQTT**.
 It publishes live system metrics, exposes a simple API, and lets you run custom commands remotely.

+***Fully functional on both windows and linux but still under development.
+Updates may have breaking changes.
+Documentation is a WIP***

+*Consider the current state and [Tagged](https://github.com/rig0/hass-desktop-agent/tags) versions as nightly builds* *Stable releases will be found in [Releases](https://github.com/rig0/hass-desktop-agent/releases)*

 ---

 ## Features